digital-blueprint/handbook/docs/frameworks/frontend/dev/ui_guideline.md

 The spinning icon used to indicate loading processes is classified as an animation element.
 It provides continuous visual feedback during wait times.

-### Filter Interaction Animation

-In the Cabinet app, when the user selects "Clear filters" from the Reset Filter Option, a spinning icon appears and the link text becomes underlined.
-This provides visual feedback that the reset action is being processed and confirms that the element is interactive.

 ## Colors

 DBP apps define colors exclusively via CSS custom properties (CSS variables).